 During the initial exam a full health history will be taken.
 Questions will be asked regarding symptoms, health and lifestyle.
 Your acupuncturist also may check pulses and your tongue and may conduct a physical exam.
 This information is then organized to create a complete, accurate and comprehensive diagnosis of where Qi has become blocked or imbalanced.
-After the interview process, you may receive an acupuncture treatment.
-Visits with your acupuncturist may last from thirty to
+After the interview process, you receive an acupuncture treatment.

 Why do they want to feel my pulse?